 As we are a natural perfumery, we avoid synthetics in all our Parfums.
 Luckily in the EU, legislation is better, however, our biggest concern is the nebulous ‘fragrance’ ‘parfum’ ingredient on labels which can hide hundreds of toxic undisclosed chemicals.

 In addition, as a plant-based company we will never use animal products nor those tested on animals.
-The fragrances with most cruelty towards animals are often synthetic (but there is a growing number of synthetic perfumes that are becoming vegan -which we think is great!)
+The fragrances with most cruelty towards animals are often synthetic.
+There is a growing number of synthetic perfumes that are vegan, but they’re only vegan from source to shelf.
+Once used they no longer are.
+Synthetics bio-accumulate and do not break down in the environment so have therefore been found in bodies of water and stored in the fat of animals, causing toxic harm.

-Most perfumes today use alcohol as the carrier.
+Most perfumes today use alcohol as the carrier (aka ‘Alcohol Denat’).
 It’s thin enough to go through an atomiser and easily breaks down the fragrance oils for blending.
 However, in order to be used on the market perfumer’s alcohol has to be ‘denatured’ by having toxic chemicals added to it so it cannot be purchased in bulk for human consumption.
 What is in these toxins is not very clear, nor if it’s been tested on animals so we personally don’t trust it and don’t use it.
+Our skin is our largest organ and it drinks and eats too.
+If the added chemicals are not fit for human consumption, they’re too toxic for our skin as well.

 We use a fractioned coconut oil emollient (aka coco-caprylate) as our carrier.
 It is a fatty ether of coconut and considered a ‘dry oil’ in beauty products.
 It’s viscosity is similar to water so it’s thin enough to go through an atomiser, yet unlike alcohol which destroys your natural body oils and dries your skin, ours hydrates your skin and is healthy for you.
-It is also 100% natural and kind to animals, the environment and skin.
+It is also 100% organic, certified by EcoCert, kind to animals, the environment and skin.

 In fairness and support of full disclosure most things aren’t black or white.
 There are shades of grey for natural ingredients too!